BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ## What it looks like

+### 1. Consistent navigation across the website

+Navigation should be consistent, enabling users to understand where in the website they are and how to find relevant information.
+Titles should always be in the same place, links should have the same style and breadcrumbs should have consistent structure.

-### 1. Page title
+### 2. Page title

-The title should describe the contents of the page
+Pages titles help users understand the purpose of each page and ensure relevant pages appear higher in search engine rankings.

 <div class="image-container">